microsoft/playwright/docs/src/getting-started-vscode-js.md

 ## Running the Tests

 You can run a single test, all tests in a file or all tests in the tests folder.
-Tests can be run on one browser or multiple browser.
+Tests can be run on one browser or multiple browsers.

 ### Running a Single Test